 Was the homestead on the marsh or fen.
 In the twelfth century it belonged to the medieval crusaders called the Knights Templar and passed later to the Knights Hospitallers of St John of Jerusalem.
 From the eighteenth century it belonged to the Ord family who resided in Fenham Hall of 1745.
 This later became a convent school and a teacher training establishment.
 The West Road through Fenham follows the course of Hadrian’s Wall.

 The original Saxon name binnan wealle means, ‘behind/within the wall’ and describes Benwell’s location close to Hadrian’s Wall.
 In earlier times there was a Roman fort here called Condercum.
 By the nineteenth century Benwell was a centre for coal mining.
-The Tudoresque Benwell Tower, built by John Dobson in 1831 was known as Byker Grove in the BBC children’s drama of that name and once belonged to the Bishop of Newcastle.
+The Tudoresque Benwell Tower, built by John Dobson in 1831 was in more recent times known as the setting Byker Grove in the BBC children’s drama of that name.
+The building once belonged to the Bishop of Newcastle.
 This castellated tower house replaced the demolished Benwell Hall that belonged to the Shafto and Bowes families.
 A pond in the grounds of the tower was named Ben’s Well causing confusion over the origins of Benwell’s name.

 Means, ‘black hill’.
 It was the name of a hill, also called Kenton Bank Top.
 In the nineteenth century a stationary engine on the top of the hill hauled coal-laden wagons from the nearby Fawdon Colliery.